Find Cheap Life Insurance Quotes in Your Area

 Pre-need funeral expense insurance, on the other hand, is more rigid and has some key differences that you should consider before choosing the best funeral insurance policy, including:

-- Beneficiary: When purchasing this type of policy, you will name the funeral home as the beneficiary where any funeral arrangements would have been made prior to your passing.
+- Beneficiary: When buying this type of policy, you will name the funeral home as the beneficiary where any funeral arrangements would have been made prior to your passing.

 - Death Benefit Proceeds: The death benefit would be paid directly to the funeral home and will equal the total cost for the funeral arrangements.

-The one benefit of a pre-need insurance policy will be that you are billed for the funeral services up-front and therefore it takes out any planning your loved ones would have had to do.
-However, your dependents would not receive any of the death benefit proceeds and the premiums are often more expensive than other types of burial insurance.
+The one benefit of a pre-need insurance policy will be that you are billed for the funeral services up-front, so it takes out any planning your loved ones would have had to do.
+However, your dependents would not get any of the death benefit proceeds and the rates are often more expensive than other types of burial insurance.

 How much does burial insurance for seniors cost?

 Burial insurance costs will vary depending on your age when you apply for coverage.
 Typically, funeral insurance coverage is best suited for people aged 50 to 85.
-To get the best rates for funeral insurance, we would suggest considering purchasing a policy during your early senior years.
+To get the best rates for funeral insurance, we would suggest getting a policy during your early senior years.

 For example, seniors in their 60s pay on average $43 per month for a policy with a death benefit of $10,000.
 If you were to wait until you were in your 80s, you would end up paying $136 on average, which is 68% more per month.